Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Tab.md

     utilityBasicTab.SelectedItemIndex = 0;
     ```

-Following output is generated when the tab is created using style:
+Following output is generated when the Tab is created using style:

 ![Tab](./media/tab.gif)

 ## Create with defined styles

-You can define a style based on the user experience (UX) and then use this style to create a tab.
+You can define a style based on the user experience (UX) and then use this style to create a Tab.

 1. Define a custom style: